-In the US (still the world's largest economy, and where The Economist forecasts a slowdown in 2011 GDP to 2.3% relative to the estimated 2.6% for 2010), durable goods orders have declined for two of the last three months, with October's 3.3% drop comparing to a 5.5% rise the previous month.
-The ISM index remains above 50, but has fallen in the last month, with inventories rising faster than new orders, a negative indicator.
-Meanwhile, the unemployment rate remains stuck at 9.6% despite 151,000 jobs having been created in the last month, the largest increase since May.
+In the US (still the world's largest economy, and where The Economist forecasts a slowdown in 2011 GDP to 2.3% relative to the estimated 2.6% for 2010), durable goods orders declined again in November (by 1.3%), after October's 3.3%.
+However, the ISM index remains above 50, with the December ISM increasing slightly to 57 (from the 56.6 in November).
+Meanwhile, the unemployment rate remains at 9.6% despite 151,000 jobs having been created in November, the largest increase since May.
 Moreover, recently rising consumer confidence (up in November for the first time in three months) masks the fact that the US Conference Board's gauge is still almost 20 points below its five-year average.

 The picture is little different elsewhere in the developed world.
 Data released by Eurostat since the last edition of Insight highlighted a slowdown in eurozone GDP growth in Q3 to 0.4% (against a 1.0% reading for Q2).
 Despite record post-reunification confidence levels and employment rates in Germany, the rate of GDP growth over the last quarter shrank by more than threefold (2.3% to 0.7%) and Germany's relative success cannot mask the broader challenges besetting the eurozone.
-Industrial new orders are dropping (September's 3.8% decline compares to a 5.1% rise for the previous month) and, most notably, unemployment stands at over 10.1%, higher than it has been in 12 years and also above levels in either the US or the UK.
+Industrial new orders are rising, but more slowly than expected (October's 1.4% rise compares to a 3.8% decline for the previous month) and, most notably, unemployment stands at over 10.1%, higher than it has been in 12 years and also above levels in either the US or the UK.
 It is still rising in 19 of the EU's member states and stands at above 20% in Spain.

-Despite robust manufacturing growth (at its fastest in the last 16 years according to figures released on 1 December), the UK can draw little comfort from its 7.7% unemployment rate.
-The current rate of growth in manufacturing may not be sustained, a view endorsed by the Bank of England's latest report (10 November) which states that "growth may slow in the near-term".
-The OBR has also recently (29 November) trimmed its UK GDP estimates both for 2011 and 2012.
+Despite robust manufacturing growth (at its fastest in the last 16 years according to figures released on 1 December), the UK can draw little comfort from its 7.8% unemployment rate.
+The current rate of growth in manufacturing may not be sustained, a view endorsed by the Bank of England's latest report (10 November) which states that "growth may slow in the near term".
+The OBR has also recently trimmed its UK GDP estimates both for 2011 and 2012.